 In connection with the Business Combination, holders of 24,023,495 OACB Class A Ordinary Shares, or 96% of the shares with redemption rights, exercised their right to redeem their shares for cash at a redemption price of approximately \$10.00 per share, for an aggregate redemption amount of \$240,234,950.
-The Ordinary Shares being offered for resale pursuant to this prospectus by the Selling Securityholders represent approximately 84.31% of the outstanding Ordinary Shares as of June 15, 2022 (after giving effect to the issuance of shares upon exercise of outstanding Warrants).
+The Ordinary Shares being offered for resale pursuant to this prospectus by the Selling Securityholders represent approximately 84.61% of the outstanding Ordinary Shares as of July 14, 2022 (after giving effect to the issuance of shares upon exercise of outstanding Warrants).
 Given the substantial number of Ordinary Shares being registered for potential resale by the Selling Securityholders pursuant to this prospectus, the sale of shares by the Selling Securityholders, or the perception in the market that the Selling Securityholders intend to sell shares, could increase the volatility of the market price of the Ordinary Shares or result in a significant decline in the public trading price of the Ordinary Shares.
 Even if our trading price is significantly below \$10.00, the offering price for the units offered in OACB's initial public offering (the "IPO"), certain of the Selling Securityholders may still have an incentive to sell the Ordinary Shares because they purchased the shares at prices lower than the public investors or the current trading price of the Ordinary Shares.
 For example, based on the closing price of our Ordinary Shares of \$7.00 as of July 11, 2022, the Sponsor and other holders of the Founder Shares would experience a potential profit of up to approximately \$5.88 per share, or up to approximately \$36.73 million in the aggregate.
+Public investors may not experience a similar rate of return on the securities they purchase due to differences in the purchase prices and the current trading price of the Ordinary Shares.